sourmash-bio/sourmash/doc/sourmash-sketch.md

 ```
 to create three abundance-weighted sketches at k=21, 31, and 51, for the given FASTQ file.

+By default, `sketch dna` ignores bad k-mers (e.g. non-ACGT characters
+in DNA).
+If `--check-sequence` is provided, `sketch dna` will error
+exit on the first bad k-mer.

 ### Protein sketches for genomes and proteomes

 Likewise,